 So much has been done in the last decades by AGRA to address hunger and food insecurity on the African continent.
 The organization, which was hatched during a Rockefeller Foundation board meeting two decades ago and birthed a decade later under the leadership of late former U.N.
 Secretary General Kofi Annan as the chairman, has been a vanguard of agricultural and green revolutions in Africa— moving farmers away from antiquated traditional farming methods and tools to a modern systematic approach of utilizing new agricultural technology, including biotechnology to expedite and improve the efficacy of agriculture and food production on the continent.

-“AGRA was started to deal with issue of hunger.
-At that time, Africa was the only continent in 2006 that has not achieved its green revolution.
+“AGRA was started to deal with the issue of hunger.
+At that time, Africa was the only continent in 2006 that had not achieved its green revolution.
 We still have it, but I want to believe that we are closer,” says Ms. Kalibata.
-“We want to use technology to help countries achieve green revolution, better seeds, better improvement, good fertilizers and within months, we started coming onboard and started talking about access to markets, improved policies and now we talk about state capacity to deliver.”
+“We want to use technology to help countries achieve a green revolution, better seeds, better improvement, good fertilizers, and within months, we started coming on board and started talking about access to markets, improved policies and now we talk about state capacity to deliver.”

 When the Rockefeller Foundation embarked upon the green revolution about 20 years ago, the idea was to use agricultural technology to address hunger problems in Asia and Latin America.
-At the time, African nations had a relatively strong agriculture sector compared to nations in Asia and Latin America.
-While millions of people in Asia and Latin America nations were benefiting from the Foundation’s green revolution program, Africa’s agricultural fortunes began shifting into reverse causing a spike in child mortality, malnutrition and hunger across the continent, and that led the Foundation to spun out the agricultural program into the AGRA for Africa.
-The goal then and still is to advance agriculture productivity in Africa.
+At the time, African nations had a relatively strong agricultural sector compared to nations in Asia and Latin America.
+While millions of people in Asia and Latin American nations were benefiting from the Foundation’s green revolution program, Africa’s agricultural fortunes began shifting into reverse causing a spike in child mortality, malnutrition, and hunger across the continent, and that led the Foundation to spin out the agricultural program into AGRA for Africa.
+The goal then and still is to advance agricultural productivity in Africa.

 The talent in Africa is very incredible.
 When I was there I spent time with the youth, including an afternoon with some local technology companies that AGRA brought to the table, I was astounded by the depth of talents in Nairobi and Africa in general, says Ms. Coleman.